Barberton Makhonjwa Mountains

 (viii)

-One of the first direct evidence of meteorite impact on the early earth is preserved in geosites (World Heritage Committee, 2018).
+One of the first direct evidence of meteorite impact on the early earth is preserved in the geosites (World Heritage Committee, 2018).

 Distinctive komatiite volcanic rocks and pillow lavas, the komatiites being the hottest lavas by far to have ever emerged on the Earth’s surface.